THE GERMAN GRANT FOR JOURNALISM 2018

 This year’s topic is:

-The winner is offered a one week research trip to Germany in the lead-up to the 2017 Federal
+The winner of the journalism grant is offered a one week research trip to Germany at the end of

 You are invited to compose a comprehensive, well developed outline of your journalistic project and